 Use a lightweight DIY hair spray to prep for styling.
 Hold six to eight inches away from your hair and lightly spray on dry hair.

 Next, to disperse evenly, run your fingers through your hair, then move onto your hot tools for styling.
 I recommend a negative ion ceramic hair blow dryer and a ceramic argan oil-infused titanium hair straightener.
 This technique helps to boost volume and hold in curls, braids, or the like.

 YOU MAY ALSO LIKE:

-As you can see zero waste hair spray is not just a quick solution to frizzy hair, nor is it intended solely for a finishing touch.
+As you can see, zero-waste hair spray is not just a quick solution to frizzy hair, nor is it intended solely for a finishing touch.
 It is truly a multipurpose clean beauty tool!
-Once you mix up a bottle of this DIY hair spray is you’ll be cursing yourself for not trying it sooner.
+Once you mix up a bottle of this DIY hair spray, you’ll be cursing yourself for not trying it sooner.

 P.S.
 Do you have a styling tip for hair spray?
 Drop it in the comments below and share your clean beauty DIYs with us #lifenrefleciton on Instagram.